I was detained at Broward port, cruise passenger with a green card says

 Maysam Sodagari, a passenger on an annual gay cruise, gave a running Facebook account of his detention, including two Facebook Live videos.

-About three hours after his first post, a photo was posted on another account that showed him outside Terminal 18 with his bags.
+About three hours after his first post, he was outside Terminal 18 with his bags.
 Sodagari posted a minute later: “I am free to go back home.”

 An order that President Donald Trump signed Friday, among other restrictions, put a 90-day hold on U.S. entrance for citizens of predominantly Muslim countries Iran, Iraq, Libya, Somalia, Sudan, Syria and Yemen.
 It originally also barred green card holders from those countries from reentering the United States.